OpenEvalProject/evals/manuscripts/elife-13664/v1/manuscript.md

 ## Abstract

-10.7554/eLife.13664.001 Artemisinin-based therapies are the only effective treatment for malaria, the most devastating disease in human history.
+Artemisinin-based therapies are the only effective treatment for malaria, the most devastating disease in human history.
 To meet the growing demand for artemisinin and make it accessible to the poorest, an inexpensive and rapidly scalable production platform is urgently needed.
-Here we have developed a new synthetic biology approach, co mbinatorial s upertransformation of t ransplastomic re cipient l ines (COSTREL), and applied it to introduce the complete pathway for artemisinic acid, the precursor of artemisinin, into the high-biomass crop tobacco.
+Here we have developed a new synthetic biology approach, combinatorial supertransformation of transplastomic recipient lines (COSTREL), and applied it to introduce the complete pathway for artemisinic acid, the precursor of artemisinin, into the high-biomass crop tobacco.
 We first introduced the core pathway of artemisinic acid biosynthesis into the chloroplast genome.
 The transplastomic plants were then combinatorially supertransformed with cassettes for all additional enzymes known to affect flux through the artemisinin pathway.
 By screening large populations of COSTREL lines, we isolated plants that produce more than 120 milligram artemisinic acid per kilogram biomass.
 Our work provides an efficient strategy for engineering complex biochemical pathways into plants and optimizing the metabolic output.
-DOI: http://dx.doi.org/10.7554/eLife.13664.001

 ## Introduction

-Artemisinin, a C
+Artemisinin, a C15 isoprenoid (sesquiterpene) naturally produced in the wild plant Artemisia annua (sweet wormwood, native to temperate Asia), is the main ingredient of artemisinin combination therapies (ACTs), currently the only effective cure of malaria (Okell et al., 2014).
+As ACTs are the mainstay of malaria treatment and no alternative to artemisinin derivatives is expected to enter the market in the foreseeable future, there is a steadily increasing demand for ACTs which reached nearly 400 million treatment courses in 2013 (http://www.who.int/malaria/publications/world_malaria_report_2014).
+The mechanism of action of artemisinin on the malaria parasites Plasmodium falciparium and P. vivax is not entirely clear, but it is generally believed that the reactive endoperoxide bridge present in the molecule (Figure 1) is responsible for its medicinal properties.
+In addition to their antimalarial activity, artemisinin and its derivatives are currently also considered as promising anti-cancer, antiviral and anti-inflammatory agents (e.g., Willoughby et al., 2009).
+In A. annua, artemisinin is produced in the cytosol of the glandular trichomes of leaves and flowers (Tang et al., 2014).
+The biosynthesis initiates with the conversion of the isoprenoid building blocks IPP and DMAPP into farnesyl pyrophosphate (FPP) which is then converted into amorpha-4,11-diene by amorphadiene synthase (ADS), the enzyme catalyzing the first committed step of the pathway (Figure 1).
+Amorpha-4,11-diene is a volatile compound that is oxidized to artemisinic alcohol and subsequently to artemisinic aldehyde by the cytochrome P450 monooxygenase CYP71AV1 (CYP) and its redox partner, the cytochrome P450 reductase (CPR).
+Artemisinic aldehyde is then further oxidized to artemisinic acid by the same enzyme pair, or alternatively, is reduced to dihydroartemisinic aldehyde by the double bond reductase 2 (DBR2; Figure 1; Zhang et al., 2008).
+Artemisinic acid can be efficiently and cheaply converted to artemisinin by chemical means (Paddon et al., 2013; Kopetzki et al., 2013) and, therefore, represents a high-value precursor for the industrial production of artemisinin-based pharmaceuticals (Paddon and Keasling, 2014).

 ![Figure 1.](https://cdn.elifesciences.org/articles/13664/elife-13664-fig1-v1.jpg)

 **Figure 1.:** The canonical pathway of artemisinin synthesis starts with the conversion of IPP/DMAPP (C5 isoprenoids produced by the MVA pathway in the cytosol or the MEP pathway in the chloroplast) into farnesyl pyrophosphate (FPP), catalyzed by farnesyl pyrophosphate synthase (FPS).
 Amorpha-4,11-diene synthase (ADS) converts FPP into amorpha-4,11-diene in the first committed step of the pathway.
 Amorpha-4,11-diene is then successively oxidized to artemisinic alcohol, artemisinic aldehyde and artemisinic acid by the cytochrome P450 monooxygenase CYP71AV1 (CYP) and its redox partner, the cytochrome P450 reductase (CPR).
 In A. annua, artemisinic aldehyde is converted to dihydroartemisinic aldehyde by DBR2, and then to dihydroartemisinic acid by ALDH1.
 Artemisinin is generated by the spontaneous oxidation of dihydroartemisinic acid in planta, and can be produced by chemical conversion of artemisinic acid in vitro.
 Enzymes depicted in red improve the efficiency of different oxidation steps in yeast (Paddon et al., 2013; Paddon and Keasling, 2014).
-See text for details.DOI: http://dx.doi.org/10.7554/eLife.13664.003
+See text for details.

 In view of the great medicinal value of artemisinic compounds, their low accumulation levels in A. annua and the unstable supply of the plant, enormous efforts have been undertaken to produce artemisinic compounds synthetically or in heterologous biological systems.
 Currently, the semisynthetic synthesis in yeast (Paddon et al., 2013) represents the most efficient heterologous production system for artemisinic acid, the immediate precursor of artemisinin (Figure 1).
 However, the production costs are still high and ACTs remain unaffordable to many people in the tropical and subtropical regions of Africa and Asia that are most severely afflicted with malaria.
 Since production in yeast requires large volumes of costly synthetic culture media and large-capacity bioreactors run under sterile conditions, production in plants can potentially provide a much cheaper, renewable and easily scalable source of artemisinic acid.
 Although the production of artemisinic compounds at low levels has been shown to be feasible in heterologous plant systems (Wu et al., 2006; van Herpen et al., 2010; Zhang et al., 2011; Farhi et al., 2011), the development of an efficient production system for the drug precursor artemisinic acid has not been achieved.